Haworth Fern Office Chair Review: Pros, Cons & Verdict

 Assembly, by the way, is nonexistent.

-The Fern task chair arrives at your door in a huge box, already assembled, so you won’t need to spend any time fiddling with screws.
-Simply take it out of the box, roll it to your home office and start working.
+The Fern task chair arrives at your door in a huge box, partially assembled, so you won’t need to spend much time fiddling with screws.

 Reasons To Avoid The Haworth Fern.